Gabriel Tamaș

-Gabriel Sebastian Tamaș (/ro/; born 9 November 1983) is a Romanian former professional footballer who played as a centre-back, currently sporting director of Liga II club Concordia Chiajna.
+Gabriel Sebastian Tamaș (/ro/; born 9 November 1983) is a Romanian former professional footballer who played as a centre-back, currently executive director at Liga II club ASA Târgu Mureș.

 Tamaș started out as a senior at FC Brașov in the 1998–99 season, and was a journeyman who competed professionally in Turkey, Russia, Spain, France, England, and Israel, apart from his own country.
 He won seven domestic trophies playing for rival sides Dinamo București and Steaua București in Romania, with which he had multiple spells, and his honours also include the Israel State Cup and the Israeli Super Cup with Hapoel Haifa.

 A Romanian international for 15 years, Tamaș totalled 67 caps and three goals for the nation and was selected in the squad for the UEFA Euro 2008.